epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-02-herbstlustwm-modularized-bash.markdown

 ### Directory Structure

 Directory Structure has been explained in preface.
-This figure will explain how it looks in <code>BASH</code> directory.
+This figure will explain how it looks in <code>BASH script</code> directory.

 ![HerbstluftWM: Directory Structure][image-bash-01-tree]{: .img-responsive }